Live every day of your life to the fullest

-Being healthy and not being sick are not the same.
+Being healthy and feeling “not sick” are not the same.

 In the present, the benefits health optimization are in “feeling great”; having energy throughout the entire day; not having mild, chronic aches and pains; not having a “regular” headache; not having abdominal bloating after meals; having good concentration; being happy and productive; the list goes on.

 In the long-term, health optimization is a means of preventing chronic illness.
 Chronic illness shortens lives: seven of the 10 leading causes of death are chronic illnesses.